Introduction to ACME

 ---|---|---|

-Absolute impedance | MKS Rayl / m² | No normalization |
+Absolute impedance | MKS Rayl / m² | No normalization, also known as acoustic ohms |

 Tube cross-section | MKS Rayl | Multiply by the cross-section of the tube; for samples that cover the whole tube cross-section, it results in the specific impedance |

-Plane wave impedance | - | Relative to the plane wave impedance of air, which is ~415 MKS Rayl |
+Plane wave impedance | - | Relative to the plane wave impedance of air, which is ~415 MKS Rayl, but the exact value depends on the calibration. |

 The plane wave impedance is useful to check whether the 4 microphone method can be trusted.
 See Measurement configurations for details.